tomnewson/yt-dlp-wrapper/README.md

 Portrait video is classified by its shorter dimension, so 1080x1920 uses the 1080p tier.

-The application supports Windows 10 and Windows 11 on x64 computers and macOS 14 or newer on Apple Silicon (arm64).

-## Use

-1. On Windows, download `YT-DLP-Wrapper-Installer.exe` from the latest release and run it.
-On Apple Silicon macOS, download `YT-DLP-Wrapper-macOS-arm64-Installer.pkg` and run it.
-Portable ZIPs are also provided for both platforms.
-2. Start YT-DLP Wrapper.
-Portable builds must keep the Rust backend beside the frontend; the supplied packages already have the correct layout.
-3. Approve the first tool download.
-The application downloads yt-dlp, FFmpeg, ffprobe, and Deno into its application data folder.
-4. Paste one HTTP or HTTPS video URL.
-5. Select a video quality, or select audio-only output.
-6. Select an output folder and start the download.

-The first setup needs an internet connection and several hundred MiB of free space.
-Later runs can use cached tools without an internet connection.

-Tools, settings, and logs are stored independently of the application files: `%LOCALAPPDATA%\YT-DLP Wrapper` on Windows and `~/Library/Application Support/YT-DLP Wrapper` on macOS.
-Updating or replacing the application therefore preserves the tool cache and configuration.

 ## Architecture

-The Avalonia process owns the window and operating-system integration.
+The C# Avalonia process owns the window and operating-system integration.
 It starts the Rust backend without a console window and exchanges versioned, newline-delimited JSON over redirected standard input and output.
 Media bytes never cross this protocol.
 Rust owns tool updates, validation, downloads, transcoding, cancellation, configuration, and logs.

 The sidecar protocol is private to matching application releases.
 Standard output is reserved for protocol messages, and submitted video URLs are not written to normal application logs.